Skip to main content

 View Answer:

-Interview Response: The operator accepts a single argument, converts it to a Boolean, and returns the inverse value.
+Interview Response: The NOT operator accepts a single argument, converts it to a Boolean, and returns the inverse value.

 Technical Response: The operator accepts a single argument and does the following: